 For Students Who Require Emergency Attention

 A student requiring emergency attention who has received support in accordance with the above Expectations may be referred for appropriate follow-up under the Code of Student Conduct for alcohol or drug policy violations related to the incident.
-However, the student will be exempt from any reportable sanctions (i.e. disciplinary probation), except as set forth below.
-The student may still be referred for educational follow-up, as well as other educational requirements, administrative outcomes, and non-reportable sanctions.
+However, the student will typically be exempt from a disciplinary process, except as set forth below.
+The student may still be referred for educational follow-up, as well as other educational requirements and administrative outcomes.
 This policy does not prevent disciplinary action for violations of other University policies and does not prevent action by outside authorities.

-The Expectation of Responsibility is intended to create an environment where a student who has received emergency attention due to an alcohol or drug related incident will learn from their behavior.
+The Expectation of Responsibility is intended to create an environment where a student who has received emergency attention due to an alcohol or drug related incident will learn from the incident and exercise more responsible decision making in the future.
 As such, the University reserves the right to sanction students with repeated alcohol or drug related incidents involving the need for emergency attention.

 Responding to Additional Violations

-The Expectation of Responsibility does not exempt any student from disciplinary sanctions for violations of other (i.e. non-alcohol or drug) policies related to the incident including, but not limited to, sexual misconduct, physical or psychological harm, hazing, disorderly or indecent conduct, failure to comply, theft, dangerous practices, or destruction of property.
+The Expectation of Responsibility does not exempt any student from disciplinary sanctions for violations of other (i.e. non-alcohol or drug) policies related to the incident including, but not limited to, sexual misconduct, physical or mental harm, hazing, disorderly or indecent conduct, failure to comply, theft, dangerous practices, or vandalism.
 The University reserves the right to sanction students in cases of repeated or egregious violations, or where there may be an ongoing threat to the University community.